daveprowse/tac-course/lesson-01/installing-terraform.md

 Locate your operating system and install Terraform following the step-by-step directions at the HashiCorp website.

 > Note: You might also opt to install the latest binary.
 To do so, go to https://releases.hashicorp.com/terraform.
 Locate the latest version for your platform, download it, verify the checksum, unzip it, and copy it to your binaries directory (for example, /usr/local/bin).
+> For a video demonstration of the binary version install of Terraform, go to my website: https://prowse.tech/terraform-binary-install-linux.

 ## Verify that Terraform is installed and view the version.